-In fact, not long ago, Portugal saw this happen, despite it being on a different scale, when the troika intervened.
+In fact, not long ago, Portugal saw this happen, despite it being on a different scale, when the troika intervened in its fiscal affairs.
 At that time, several new taxes were created.
-The State surcharge (derrama estadual) is a clear example of a tax (i) created with the sole purpose of facing a crisis, (ii) affecting essentially large companies, (iii) abusively applied by the tax authorities, and (iv) strongly challenged by taxpayers.
+The State surcharge (derrama estadual) is a clear example of a tax (i) created with the sole purpose of facing a crisis, (ii) mainly affecting large companies, (iii) abusively applied by the tax authorities, and (iv) strongly challenged by taxpayers.